sourcegraph/sourcegraph-public-snapshot/web/README.md

 We use [Prettier](https://github.com/prettier/prettier) so you never have to worry about how to format your code.
 `npm run prettier` will check & autoformat all code.
 It is also run as part of `npm run lint`.

+## Tests

+- We write unit tests and e2e tests.
+- Unit tests are for things that can be tested in isolation; you provide inputs and make assertion on the outputs and/or side effects.
+- Run unit tests via `npm run test`.
+- E2E tests are for the whole app: JS, CSS, and backend.
+These tests require hitting a backend like https://sourcegraph.com or https://sourcegraph.sgdev.org (default http://localhost:3080).
+- Run E2E tests via `npm run test-e2e`.
+- E2E tests send messages to a chrome debugger port (9222), telling chrome to do things like "go to this URL" and "click on this selector" and "execute this JavaScript in the page".
+- `npm run test-e2e` will automatically start a headless chrome process; to prevent that, set the environment variable `SKIP_LAUNCH_CHROME=t`
+- E2E caveats:
+  - don't overdo them; they are the tip of the testing pyramid and the mass of tests should be at lower layers
+  - avoid coupling your tests too tightly to the implementation (e.g. with strict selectors that are coupled to the DOM structure), or we will have many test failures
+    - for example, mark your E2E element targets with a class like `.e2e-j2d-button`
+  - if you change a lot about the UI you should run e2e tetss before committing b/c you will likely break something.